FarronF/limerick-council-meetings/meetings/2020/12/03-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th September 2020.md

 The Mayor confirmed the proposal of Councillor Sheahan (J), seconded by Councillor

-Daly, as carried and accordingly the following resolution was adopted:--- 9
+Daly, as carried and accordingly the following resolution was adopted:
+---
+9

 Proposed by Councillor Sheahan (J);